 |Program||*Standard Minimum||*Standard Maximum||**Counseling Program Minimum ***Gainful Employment||**Counseling Program Time Limit (Maximum)|

 *Standard time to completion rates are defined by WASC Senior College and University Commission (WSCUC) as standard for any graduate program at any academic institution.

-**The Counseling Psychology curriculum is designed to be completed in a minimum of 30 months, as published in the 2018-2019 Pacifica catalog.
+**The Counseling Psychology curriculum is designed to be completed in 30 months, as published in the 2018-2019 Pacifica catalog.

 ***Department of Education Gainful Employment “Program On-time to Completion.”

 MA Completion Rates 2016-2017:

 Students who completed the MA program between July 1, 2016 and June 30, 2017 within the Department of Education’s Gainful Employment “Program On-time to Completion” criterion of 30 months reported approximately 83%.
 An additional 14% of the students completed the program in between 3 and 5 years.
 The remaining 4% completed the program in more than 5 years.